-All records concerning a student or student organization related to the disciplinary process will remain on file with the Deputy Title IX Coordinator for Students for a minimum of seven (7) years from the date the case is completed through a Hearing and/or disciplinary appeal procedures.
+Records concerning a student or student organization related to the disciplinary process will remain on file with the Title IX Coordinator for a minimum of seven (7) years from the date the complaint is resolved.

-d.
-Conduct Appeal Procedures
+f.
+Appeal Procedures

-Either the Reporting Party or Responding Party may appeal the decision or the sanction(s), condition(s) and restriction(s) imposed by the Hearing Officers by submitting a written appeal to the Executive Vice President of Academic Affairs or his/her designee within five (5) university working days of receiving the written decision.
+Either the Reporting Party or Responding Party may appeal the decision or the sanction(s), condition(s) and restriction(s) imposed by the Hearing Officers by submitting a written appeal to the Executive Vice President of Academic Affairs or his/her designee within five (5) business days of receiving the written decision.
 The appeal must clearly set forth the grounds for the appeal, together with the evidence upon which the appeal is based.
 A disagreement with the decision alone shall not constitute grounds for appeal.
-The only proper grounds for appeal, and the only issues that may be considered on appeal are as follows:
+The only proper grounds for appeal and the only issues that may be considered on appeal are as follows: